koromodako/picsou/README.md

 ## Security

-I plan on adding encryption features yet they are not implemented for the moment.
+I plan on adding encryption features (that's why libgcrypt is already linked) yet they will be implemented when I have time for this.